tbxiao/chauff.github.io/_posts/2018-06-05-metareview-active-learning.md

 ---
 layout: post
-title: Meta-review on active learning in digital learning environments
+title: Meta-review on empirically evaluated active learning strategies
 thumbnail: "/img/og_activelearning.png"
 ---

-In a meta-review just published in the [Computers and Education](https://www.sciencedirect.com/journal/computers-and-education) journal, we have taken stock of prior findings in the domain of **empirically evaluated** active learning strategies in digital learning environments.
+In a meta-review just published in the [Computers and Education](https://www.sciencedirect.com/journal/computers-and-education) journal, we have taken stock of prior findings in the domain of **empirically evaluated** active learning strategies (e.g. gamification, cooperative learning) in digital learning environments.
 We were primarily concerned with evaluating these findings with an eye towards **scalable learning**, i.e. learning interventions that can easily be deployed to thousands of learners as is common in MOOCs.

 As a starting point to our meta-review we took [John Hattie's seminal work from 2008](https://www.taylorfrancis.com/books/9781134024124): _Visible learning: A synthesis of over 800 meta-analyses relating to achievement_ on learning strategies used to facilitate active learning.